discountry/discountry.github.io/_posts/2017/2017-02-15-use-atom-as-your-markdown-editor.markdown

 ![1](https://ooo.0o0.ooo/2017/02/15/58a3ec534d9f3.png)

-Add there code in your file:
+Add these code to your file:

 ```coffee
 atom.workspace.observeTextEditors (editor) ->